This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Kilim/Sarouk/Samos/Kilim Fabric/Linwood

 When the winter months come round, we crave both light and warmth as an antidote to the cold nights.
 Introducing woollen throws and cushions will bring welcome cosiness to the sofa, but also think about what lies beneath the blankets.
-Choosing an upholstery fabric that adds warmth by its colour and texture will help to warm up the whole colour scheme of the room.
-A great case in point is a classic woven kilim fabric, such as our Sarouk in Samos colourway from the Kilim collection.
-Mimicking traditional kilim carpets, the Sarouk fabric can be used to bring its subtle, natural shades to either curtains or furniture.
-It also fits perfectly into a dark winter palette, which includes shades from the moodier end of autumn colour that still retain a slight hint of warmth.
-Think about including the warm tones of burgundy or blackberry in amongst cool winter hues of dark blue or dark grey.
+Choosing an upholstery fabric that adds warmth through both colour and texture will help to elevate the whole scheme.
+A classic woven kilim fabric is a wonderful choice: it mimics traditional kilim carpets and brings subtle, organic tones to curtains or furniture.

 FAQs